Frequently Asked Questions

 - You need to double check and make sure you have a current Alaska resident sport fishing license and a Chitina personal use dip net permit which may be obtained online or at various vendors.
 No king stamp is required in the personal use dip net fishery.

 - Enough rope to make stringers.
 Note only 5 fish per stringer.
 One separate stringer in case you catch a king.
-We only put 15 fish in a tote at time of pickup, that's three stringers with 5 fish each.

 - Food and drink.
 Please note: Only 50-quart coolers or less allowed on the boats with food and drink.
-Bigger coolers get too heavy and unmanageable when loading and unloading the boats so they get left at O"Brien Creek for you catch when you're done cleaning fish on the cleaning table.
-Also please note: fish on stringers get left in the water to keep them fresh until we pick you up.
+Bigger coolers get too heavy and unmanageable when loading and unloading the boats so they get left at O"Brien Creek for your catch when you're done cleaning fish on the cleaning table.
+Also please note: fish on stringers get left in the water to keep them fresh and cold until we pick you up.

 - A fish bonker to kill your fish and a good knife for cleaning your catch when you return to the cleaning tables at O"Brien Creek.

 - Dipnets and poles.
 One is good, two nets are better in case you lose one.
+We do have some nets for rent $30 each.

-- A bucket to wash your spot.
+- A bucket to wash your spot (see gallery pictures).

 - Hip boots or chest waders can sometimes improve your chances of catching fish because it gives us more options for fish drop-off sites.